mChataign/Beyond-Surrogate-Modeling-Learning-the-Local-Volatility-Via-Shape-Constraints/README.md

 # Overview
+Run the Master.ipynb or view the Master.html file to see a demo showing the backtesting of the GP, SSVI, Neural Network and Trinomial Tree model.
+The file also compares the backtesting results.
+## Other notebooks
 Notebook Tikhonov-Backtest.ipynb shows backtests based on local volatility from trinomial tree pricing : Crepey, S. (2002).
 Calibration of the local volatility in a trinomial tree using Tikhonov regularization.
 Inverse Problems, 19(1), 91.

 Notebook dupireNN.ipynb implements neural network local volatility from price with the Dupire formula.